 Use this command to open a data file into ModFit LT and analyze the file with the model created by the Cell Tracking Wizard.
 The standard File Open dialog is displayed for selection of a file.
 After selecting a file, the program loads and analyzes the sample in one step.

 If you select more than one file, the program will display a prompt indicating that you should use the File Batch toolbar to process the files.
 This technique provides many useful options, such as automatically saving or printing reports.
-See File Batch Settings and File Batch Toolbar for more.
+See File Batch Settings and <a hr